eclipse-birt/birt/engine/uk.co.spudsoft.birt.emitters.excel/src/uk/co/spudsoft/birt/emitters/excel/README.md

 	Location   	report, table
 	Data type  	boolean
-	Values    	true, a summary row is inserted below the detailed data being summarized and a new outline level is established on that row false, a summary row is inserted above the detailed data being summarized and a new outline levelis established on that row.
+	Values    	true, a summary row is inserted below the detailed data being summarized and a new outline level is established on that row false, a summary row is inserted above the detailed data being summarized and a new outline level is established on that row.
 	Default   	false

 **ExcelEmitter.FreezePanes**